 Short-term targets on housing retrofit or kilometres of cycle lanes built are much easier to understand and would make a far bigger impact to the climate than long-term abstract promises of reduced carbon emissions.
 Many of these actions are individually small, such as retrofitting a single home or implementing a low traffic neighbourhood.
 But they need to be done everywhere and at such speed that we could easily sustain a daily dashboard in the style of the UK Government’s Coronavirus Dashboard.

 Presenting all this data in a format that can be easily understood by the public and policymakers was our final challenge.
 Web-based tools are great for making research accessible to a broader audience, and the place based nature of the tool leant itself to mapping.
 But the scale of the tool presented a real challenge.
 There is about 50 GB of data behind the tool, so it would be impossible for it to run on any ordinary PC, let alone a phone.
 So, the tool has been carefully designed to drip feed just enough data.
 Always giving the illusion that all the data is at your fingertips, while never giving you so much that your device is overwhelmed.

 As well as overcoming the technical challenge of getting all this data to the user.
 We have been working closely with our local authority partners at Transport for the South East and Steer Group to ensure the tool’s design is clear and understandable.
 Their feedback has been invaluable in ensuring that the calculator becomes a useful tool rather than a technical curiosity.

-The Place-Based Carbon Calculator will be launched on 29 June at a free web-event, and we hope that it will be used by policy makers and communities to plan and enact the changes that are needed to meet our carbon targets.
-If you’re interested in attending, please register through our Eventbrite page.
+The Place-Based Carbon Calculator (www.carbon.place) was launched on 29 June at a free web-event, and we hope that it will be used by policy makers and communities to plan and enact the changes that are needed to meet our carbon targets.

 Banner photo credit: Mangopear Creative on Unsplash